-As an Operational Support and Information Specialist (OPSIS) in the NZ Army, you will be responsible for enhancing the Army’s ability to conduct operations through providing accurate and timely information support to Command and Control.
-This includes through effective battlespace information management and exploitation, and enabling operational situational awareness support in both domestic and international operations, including emergency/conflict.
+As an Operational Support and Information Specialist (OPSIS), you will be responsible for enhancing the Army’s ability to conduct operations through providing accurate and timely information support within a Command Post environment.
+This includes battlespace information management, enabling situational awareness and user support in both domestic and international environments.

 About the role